Demetrius I of Bactria: Kuliab inscription

-In an inscription found in the Kuliab area of Tajikistan, in western Greco-Bactria, and dated to 200-195 BC, a Greek by the name of Heliodotus, dedicating a fire altar to Hestia, mentions Euthydemus and Demetrius:
+In an inscription found in the Kuliab area of Tajikistan, in western Greco-Bactria, and dated to 200–195 BC, a Greek by the name of Heliodotus, dedicating a fire altar to Hestia, mentions Euthydemus and Demetrius:

 Invasion of India

 Silver tetradrachm of Demetrius I. Obverse with the diademed and draped bust of king, wearing elephant-skin headdress (evoking Alexander the Great and his conquests in India).
 Reverse shows Heracles standing, crowning himself, holding club and lion skin.
 Greek legend reads: ΒΑΣΙΛΕΩΣ ΔΗΜΗΤΡΙΟΥ, Basileōs Dēmētriou, "of King Demetrius".

 Demetrius started the invasion of northwestern India between 190 and 180 BC, following the destruction of the Mauryan dynasty by the general Pushyamitra Shunga, who then founded the new Indian Shunga dynasty (180–78 BC).
-In the Paramparapustaka chronicle, Sri Lankan monks state that Brihadratha, the last Mauryan Emperor, married a daughter of Demetrius, Berenice.
 The Greco-Bactrians might have invaded the Indus Valley to protect Greek expatriates in the Indian Subcontinent.
 Also, the Mauryans had had diplomatic alliances with the Greeks, and they may have been considered as allies by the Greco-Bactrians.
+According to the Sri Lankan Paramparapustaka chronicle, Demetrius gave a daughter in marriage to the Mauryan Emperor Brihadratha before the latter was deposed around 180 BC.

 Demetrius may have first started to recover the province of Arachosia, an area south of the Hindu Kush already inhabited by many Greeks but ruled by the Mauryas since the annexation of the territory by Chandragupta from Seleucus.
-In his Parthian stations, Isidorus of Charax mentions a city named Demetrias, supposedly founded by Demetrius himself:
+In his Parthian Stations, Isidorus of Charax mentions a city named Demetrias, supposedly founded by Demetrius himself:

 "Beyond is Arachosia.
 And the Parthians call this White India; there are the city of Biyt and the city of Pharsana and the city of Chorochoad and the city of Demetrias; then Alexandropolis, the metropolis of Arachosia; it is Greek, and by it flows the river Arachotus.
 As far as this place the land is under the rule of the Parthians."

 The Greek geographer Strabo described the conquests of Demetrius in his Geographica:

-"The Greeks who caused Bactria to revolt grew so powerful on account of the fertility of the country that they became masters, not only of Ariana, but also of India, as Apollodorus of Artemita says: and more tribes were subdued by them than by Alexander — by Menander in particular (at least if he actually crossed the Hypanis towards the east and advanced as far as the Imaüs), for some were subdued by him personally and others by Demetrius, the son of Euthydemus the king of the Bactrians."
+"The Greeks who caused Bactria to revolt grew so powerful on account of the fertility of the country that they became masters, not only of Ariana, but also of India, as Apollodorus of Artemita says: and more tribes were subdued by them than by Alexander—by Menander in particular (at least if he actually crossed the Hypanis towards the east and advanced as far as the Imaüs), for some were subdued by him personally and others by Demetrius, the son of Euthydemus the king of the Bactrians."

 The Greek campaigns may have gone as far as the capital Pataliputra in eastern India (today Patna):